tailix/libkernaux/README.md

 ### Headers

 We use [semantic versioning](https://semver.org) for stable APIs.
-Stable APIs can only change when major version number is increased (or minor while major is zero).
+Stable APIs may only change when major version number is increased (or minor while major is zero).
 Work-in-progress APIs can change at any time.

 * Basic features